Peter M. Brown

-Peter M. Brown (born December 15, 1941) is a Canadian businessman.
+Peter MacLachlan Brown (born December 15, 1941) is a Canadian businessman.
 He founded Canaccord Financial (now Canaccord Genuity), which has become the largest independent investment dealer in Canada.
 He retired in 2014.

 Early life

 Peter MacLachlan Brown was born in Vancouver, like his father, Ralph, and grandfather before him.
 Peter Brown's grandfather Brenton was a well-connected businessman and power broker of his time, head of the Crown Life Insurance Co., onetime president of the Vancouver Board of Trade, and a founder of the right-of-centre municipal NPA party.
 His grandson would one day follow in his footsteps.

 Peter Brown attended the private Shawnigan Lake School and later St. George's School, where he graduated in 1958, as did his brothers Ralph '53, Alan '54, and Robert '68; and his sons James '86 and Jason '89.
 He studied at the University of British Columbia, entering at age 15 and "majoring in partying", but left at age 20 to work for brokerage firm Greenshields; he worked at various points in Greenshields offices in Montreal, Toronto, and New York.
 It was during this time, he says, that he turned "from a wastrel into a workaholic".

 In 1967 he transferred to his hometown and the next year joined a boutique investment firm called Hemsworth, Turton, and Company.
 A year later, owner Ted Turton recruited Brown as sales manager, and five years after that, Brown bought into the firm, now renamed Canarim Investment Corp.